Register of members

 If the secretary refuses the request to restrict access, the member may apply to the Victorian Civil and Administrative Tribunal (VCAT) within 28 days for a review.

-- not release the information without the member’s consent for at least 28 days after advising them of the decision, and:
+They must also not release the personal information without the member’s consent until at least 28 days have passed since advising them of the decision, and either:

 - the member has not asked VCAT to review the decision, or